sapiens/blog/_posts/2015-05-25-DDD-Concepts-As-One-Liners.md

 **Aggregate Root**: the object from the Aggregate that enforces the aggregate's consistency and acts as its 'representative'

-**Entity**: an object representing a domain entity, that has a lifecycle and a stable identity throughout changes over time
+**Entity**: a business object representing a domain concept with a stable identity throughout changes over time

 **Value Object**: an immutable object representing a (composite) value that has domain significance